 - “Whom do I call with questions?”
 “How quickly can I expect a response?”
 “How do you prefer to be contacted?”
 You must feel comfortable with the attorney’s commitment to communicate with you.

 - “Are you covered by a legal malpractice insurance policy?”
-They better have one.
+They need to answer yes.
 Malpractice insurance is just as much insurance for you as it is for your lawyer.

 - “What will be the final outcome of my case?”
 This is a trick question.
 A good attorney will not promise you a specific result because it is impossible to predict whether your application will be approved.
 They can only promise to do their best.
 If you get a “guarantee” – run.